How to Become a Web Developer

 Three families of programming languages form the basic tools involved in virtually all aspects of web development:

 - HTML (Hypertext Markup Language)

 - CSS (Cascading Style Sheets)

-There are also a number design skills that are useful for Developers to have, with an understanding of responsive design being perhaps the most crucial.
+There are also a number web design skills that are useful for Web Developers to have, with an understanding that responsive design is perhaps the most crucial.
 While Web Developers are not typically tasked with the overall site design, it’s an advantage for Developers to also have a solid understanding of common design principles.
 Front-End Developers, in particular, program the screens that users interact with – and they can be far more successful with a good grasp of user-centered design.

 5. Build a Web Development Portfolio

 Second, think about what makes you and your work unique.
-Emphasize the skills that most make you stand out – not just in the work you include in your portfolio, but in how the portfolio itself is presented.
-If you’re applying for design-related roles, for instance, your portfolio website should have a solid user experience and a beautiful interface.
-And if you’re applying for a development role, ensure that your portfolio is displayed on a flawless site.
+Emphasize the web development skills that most make you stand out – not just in the work you include in your portfolio, but in how the portfolio itself is presented.
+If you’re applying for design-related roles, for instance, your portfolio website should have a solid front end – a great user experience with a beautiful interface.
+And if you’re applying for a Web Developer role, ensure that your portfolio is displayed on a flawless site.
 That means no messy code.

 Third, show your process.
 Employers aren’t looking only at the quality of work you produce, but at how you approach problems.
 Don’t be afraid to frame each example as a case study, providing a narrative of your thought process and the problem you were trying to solve with the project.
 Showing background on how your projects were created will help recruiters and hiring managers make sense of your work, and say more than just a standalone piece.
 This is also a great opportunity to demonstrate your communication skills – an important part of excelling in a position.